 - Making decisions for a person with dementia who lacks mental capacity

 - Planning ahead using the Mental Capacity Act

 - You are here: Mental Capacity Act – other resources

 Court of Protection

 The Court of Protection helps people who have difficulty making their own decisions.
 It either makes a decision for the person or appoints someone else to do so.

 Office of the Public Guardian

 Solicitors for the Elderly

-Next review due: October 2018
+Next review due: April 2023

-This information has also been reviewed by people affected by dementia.
+This factsheet has also been reviewed by people affected by dementia.